Director of Programs (and Interim Managing Director)

 Associate Scientist, Narmada

 Ashok Biswal is a passionate nature explorer and keen wildlife photographer who is rarely seen without a camera hanging from his neck.
 He enjoys capturing nature’s mysteries through his lens.
 He manages The Nature Conservancy India’s project on restoring River Narmada.
-He has travelled extensively in East India to research on flora, fauna and other conservation aspects of wetlands.
+He has travelled extensively in Eastern and Cntral India to research flora, fauna and other conservation aspects of wetlands.
 These works are reflected in his five books—‘Aquatic Plants of Eastern India’, ‘Glimpses of Biodiversity of Odisha’, ‘Biological Diversity of Regional Plant Resources Center’, ‘Common Plants of the Riparian Zone of the River Narmada’, and ‘Macrophytes of Ramsar site-Bhoj Wetland’.
 Ashok received his academic and professional training from the Wildlife Institute of India, Wildlife Conservation Society, Utkal University, Bharathiar University and Indian Institute of Forest Management.
 He is a field researcher at heart and spends any free time in the jungles exploring nature and capturing its beauty through photography.

 Lands Field Manager